liuxingzhi/pyfun/README.md

     <li>Electric field: draw electric field of an electrical bar in canvas in browser using vpython</li>
     <li>luoxiaoheidazuozhan: a shooting game written in pygame</li>
     <li>snow: simulate the effect of snow using pygame</li>
+    <li>wechat Robot: an automatic response robot in wechat(a chatting software).support search words and phrases, language translation and auto chatting.</li>
     </ul>